 Security & Emergency Management

-The Risk Management department supports student learning by helping ensure the safety and well-being of students, staff, and visitors.
-Risk Management is responsible for many safety tasks and technologies you will see throughout Osseo Area Schools including but not limited to:
+The Security & Emergency Management department supports student learning by helping ensure the safety and well-being of students, staff, and visitors.
+Security & Emergency Management is responsible for many safety tasks and technologies you will see throughout Osseo Area Schools including but not limited to:

-- Emergency preparedness plans (ERP) including compliance with state mandated drills.
-The risk management department often observes emergency drills to provide feedback to school leaders and staff.
+• Emergency preparedness plans (ERP) including compliance with state mandated drills.
+The Security & Emergency Management department often observes emergency drills to provide feedback to school leaders and staff.
 You can see more information about our ERP below.

 practice for preventing acts of targeted violence.
 Behavior Threat Assessments are used to assess the ongoing needs and safety of all individuals in the building.

-Risk management meets several times during the school year with the Risk and Emergency Management Committee (REMAC).
+Security & Emergency Management meets several times during the school year with the Security and Emergency Management Advisory Committee (SEMAC) [Formerly Risk and Emergency Management Committee or REMAC].
 Representatives from all levels of the school district as well as from our community are active participants in the security and emergency management decisions providing vital feedback for the success of our schools.

 Informational Meeting